Sound Event Detection of Weakly Labelled Data with CNN-Transformer and Automatic Threshold Optimization: Segment-wise V.S. clip-wise SED

 \subsection{Segment-wise training}

-For an audio clip $ X $ lasting for several seconds, we split it into several segments $ \{x_{m}\}_{m=1}^{M} $ where $ M $ is the number of segments.
+We denote the waveform of an audio clip as $ X $.
+For an $ X $ lasting for several seconds, we split it into several segments $ \{x_{m}\}_{m=1}^{M} $ where $ M $ is the number of segments.
 Each segment inherits the tags of the audio clip.
-We denote the tag of each segment as $ y \in \{0, 1\}^{K} $ where $ K $ is the number of sound classes.
-The SED problem is converted to an audio tagging problem on the segments.
+We denote the tags of each segment as $ y \in \{0, 1\}^{K} $ where $ K $ is the number of sound classes.
+The SED problem is converted to an audio tagging problem on those segments.
 In training, a classifier $ f $ is trained on the segments.
 The loss function can be written as:

-In inference, an audio clip $ X $ is split into segments $ x_{m} $ and the SED result on each segment can be calculated by $ f(x_{m}) $.
-The AT result can be obtained by aggregating $ f(x_{m}) $ over all the $M$ segments:
+In inference, an audio clip is split into segments $ \{x_{m}\}_{m=1}^{M} $, and the SED result on each segment can be calculated by $ f(x_{m}) $.
+The AT result can be obtained by aggregating $ f(x_{m}) $ over all segments:

-The aggregation can be, for example, maximum or average over all the segments.
-The segment-wise classifier $ f $ can be CNN, CNN-biGRU or CNN-transformer followed by a sigmoid non-linearity to predict the presence probability of sound events of each segment.
-We will investigate the performance of choosing different duration of segments on SED and AT in Section \ref{section:experiments}.
+The aggregation can be, for example, maximum or average operation over all the segments.
+The segment-wise classifier $ f $ can be CNN, CNN-biGRU or CNN-Transformer followed by a sigmoid non-linearity to predict the presence probability of sound events of each segment.
+We investigate the performance of choosing different duration of segments on SED and AT in Section VI.